Peter Nahlin: United Kingdom

-Peter Nahlin rode in England for the Swindon Robins from 1988 until 1991 before signing with the Eastbourne Eagles in 1992, staying with the southern English team for two seasons before moving to the Cradley Heathens for 1994, his last year riding in the British Leagues.
+Nahlin rode in England for the Swindon Robins from 1988 until 1991 before signing with the Eastbourne Eagles in 1992, staying with the southern English team for two seasons before moving to the Cradley Heathens for 1994, his last year riding in the British Leagues.

 Poland

-Nahlin started riding for Apator Toruń in Poland in 1991, finishing in 3rd in the Polish Team Championship that year.
+Nahlin started riding for Apator Toruń in Poland in 1991, finishing in third in the Polish Team Championship that year.
 He then rode for Polonia Piła in 1992.
 He didn't ride in Poland in 1993 but returned in 1994 to ride one season for ZKŻ Zielona Góra.
-After not riding again in Poland in 1995 and 1996 he had one last season in Poland with Polonia Bydgoszcz in 1997, winning the Polish Team Championship.
+After not riding again in Poland in 1995 and 1996, he had one last season in Poland with Polonia Bydgoszcz in 1997, winning the Polish Team Championship.

 International

-Nahlin was a frequent member of the Swedish World Team Cup sides in the early 1990s as well as representing Sweden in Test Matches against various nations, including touring Australia in January 1991 to help Sweden win a 5 match series against Australia 3-2.
+Nahlin was a frequent member of the Swedish World Team Cup sides in the early 1990s as well as representing Sweden in Test Matches against various nations, including touring Australia in January 1991 to help Sweden win a five match series against Australia 3–2.

-In 2005, he rode one heat as track reserve in the 2005 Swedish Grand Prix.
+In 2005, Nahlin rode one heat as track reserve in the 2005 Swedish Grand Prix.
 Nahlin is currently one of the expert commentators on SVT's speedway broadcasts.

-Peter Nahlin finished second with his Swedish teammates at the 1991 World Team Cup Final in Vojens, Denmark, and backed that up by finishing second again in the 1992 Final at Kumla (both times riding alongside Tony Rickardsson, Henrik Gustafsson, Per Jonsson and Jimmy Nilsen).
+Nahlin finished second with his Swedish teammates at the 1991 World Team Cup Final in Vojens, Denmark, and backed that up by finishing second again in the 1992 Final at Kumla (both times riding alongside Tony Rickardsson, Henrik Gustafsson, Per Jonsson and Jimmy Nilsen).
 Sweden finished in third place in the 1993 Final in Coventry, England.